alwaysdata/documentation/content/accounts/billing/private-cloud-prices.en.md

-title = "Private Cloud pricing" layout = "man" hidden = true tags = ["billing", "dedicated server", "gold server", "vps"]
+title = "Private Cloud pricing" layout = "man" hidden = true tags = ["billing", "dedicated server", "gold server"]
 +++

 This page lists the prices (*VAT excluded*) of the Private Cloud configurations.
 To have **more information** and/or a **custom configuration** contact our [sales team](https://www.alwaysdata.com/en/private-cloud/).